bastosmichelle848/bastosmichelle848/README.md

 My name is Michelle and my nickname is "Mi"!

-I'm currently learning about Python, C++, Java, HTML, CSS, and JavaScript.
+I'm currently learning Python, C++, Java, HTML, CSS, and JavaScript.

 I'm passionate about new technologies and I'm graduating in Information Technology.